mattclark186/Fantasy-Premier-League-Predictor/README.md

 | MID      | 0.366 | 1.212 | 2.016 |
 | FWD      | 0.321 | 1.346 | 2.277 |

-Relatively low MAE values with higher RMSE values indicate that the predictions are fairly accurate on average but with occasional large errors.

 ## 📝 Details